fideus-labs/ome-ngff-scientific-ai/README.md

 Impact:
 - "That's three weeks your postdoc gets back for actual science"
 - "Three weeks closer to publication"
-- "And it's fully reproducible - no 'what parameters did I use?' six months later"
+- "And it's fully reproducible - no 'what parameters were used?' six months later"

 Question:
 - "How many postdoc-weeks would YOUR lab save?"